Aivorlan/REA-App/README.md

 # How It Works
 This app allows the user to log in and out.
 It also allows the user to sign up.
+# Routes

-## Routes
+## Main page
-The main page URL is `"/"`.
+* The main page URL is `"/"`.
 Going to the URL ending in `/login` and `/members` will take you to the page that checks if you have an existing account.
 If you have an existing account you will be taken to the `/members` page.

+## Sign-Up form page
-If you are not authenticated when you go to the main page URL ending in `"/"` this app will display the Sign Up Form page (`/public/signup.html`).
+* If you are not authenticated when you go to the main page URL ending in `"/"` this app will display the Sign Up Form page (`/public/signup.html`).
 When you see the form you must enter an email address and password to sign up.
-If this field is left empty an error will be shown.
+If this field is left empty an error will be displayed.

+ ## Login page
+ * On the Sign Up Form there is an 'Or log in here' link that routes you to the URL ending in  `/login` where the user is presented with the Login Form.
+You must enter the email address and password to log in.
+A "Welcome ${yourEmailAddress}" will be shown once you are authenticated.
 ## B)
 ## C)